Minimum car insurance coverage requirements in each state

 - Bodily injury (BI) liability: If you cause an accident with another driver or pedestrian, bodily injury liability coverage will help pay for medical expenses related to the other person’s injuries.
 It may also cover your legal fees if the other person sues you for their losses.

-- Property damage (PD) liability: Property damage liability coverage pays toward property damage that you cause to others.
-For example, if you hit another driver, your property damage liability insurance would help pay for their vehicle’s repairs.
+- Property damage (PD) liability: Property damage liability coverage is designed to pay toward property damage that you cause to others.
+For example, if you hit another vehicle on the road, your property damage liability insurance could help pay for the other vehicle’s repairs.

 - Uninsured/Underinsured motorist coverage (UM/UIM): Uninsured and underinsured motorist coverage offer financial protection in the event that you get into an accident with a driver who is uninsured or does not have enough coverage to pay for your losses.

-- Medical payments coverage (MedPay): Medical payments coverage helps pay your medical expenses following an accident and is not as robust of coverage as PIP can be.
-It is available in non-PIP states and is considered optional coverage in most states.
+- Medical payments coverage (MedPay): Medical payments coverage may help pay your medical expenses following an accident and is not typically as robust as PIP.
+It is many states and is generally considered an optional coverage.
 However, a few states do require drivers to carry medical payments coverage.

 The minimum amount of coverage allowed per person and per accident is different depending on your location.
 To find the exact minimum coverage requirements in your state, you can visit your state’s department of insurance website or contact your auto insurer.